-There is an existing network of experts engaged in providing equipment, designing systems, carrying out installation, maintaining and repairing energy service equipment.
+There is an existing network of experts engaged in providing equipment, designing systems, carrying out installation, and maintaining and repairing energy service equipment.
 This network represents a ready-made energy-efficiency delivery system if properly employed.
 Programs that tap this network should attempt to build alliances with trade allies selling different types of equipment and services (e.g. motor vendors, drive system vendors, lighting contractors), so that they can intervene at different places in the sales chain where decisions are made.

-One approach to accomplishing this is to design programs that encourage contractor-initiated projects.
+One approach to accomplishing this is to design programs that encourage contractorinitiated projects.
 Puget Sound Power and Light operates a program that encourages commercial lighting contractors to sell their clients efficient lighting systems.
 Puget reviews the designs and inspects the work, but it does not have to do any of the marketing, system design or auditing.

-Other trade ally networks that can be tapped include lighting and HVAC design firms, equipment vendors, building maintenance firms and HVAC contractors and engineering firms that specialize in specific industrial processes.
-If utilities with adjoining service territories collaborate to establish programs that encourage trade ally activities, there will be a sufficient number of potential projects to make it worth the allies time and attention to participate.
+Other trade ally networks that can be tapped include lighting and heating, ventilation and air condition design firms, equipment vendors, building maintenance firms and heating, ventilation and air condition contractors and engineering firms that specialize in specific industrial processes.
+If utilities with adjoining service territories collaborate to establish programs that encourage trade ally activities there will be a sufficient number of potential projects to make it worth the allies time and attention to participate.

 It is important that utilities work with trade allies and vendors so that their programs influence existing transactions, rather than induce new sales.
-This can be done by establishing financial incentives that more closely resemble the incremental replacement cost of energy service equipment and systems, rather than payments that cover the total cost of new equipment and systems.
-It is also critical that vendor/trade ally programs be designed to avoid "opportunity sabotage." i.e., the installation of measures that get only a portion of the available savings, while rendering it uneconomical to get the remainder.
+That is, such programs should be designed to be market driven, rather than to drive the market.
+The advantage of this strategy is that financial incentives can be sized more closely to the incremental replacement cost of energy service equipment and systems, rather than to cover the total cost of new equipment and systems.
+It is also critical that vendor/trade ally programs be designed to avoid "opportunity sabotage," i.e., the installation of measures that get only a portion of the available savings, while rendering it uneconomical to get the remainder.
 In the commercial sector, a frequent example of opportunity sabotage occurs when contractors install efficient bulbs and ballasts in a fixture where it is more cost-effective to totally redesign the lighting layout.
 Opportunity sabotage also often results from rebate programs where utilities pay for equipment without analyzing whether it is the best equipment available.
 Under many rebate programs, contractors profit most from installing the highest volume of equipment.
-This leads them to promote measures that require minimal analysis and customer contribution. and are easiest to install.
+This leads them to promote measures that require minimal analysis and customer contribution, and are easiest to install.
 These are often not the measures that provide the most savings.